EricWVGG/sanity-plugin-next-redirects/README.md

+# todo

+- usage without redirects dialog
+- describe installation with custom redirect table
+- combine pathResolver and titleResolver? would let us ditch `documentTitleKey `
+- instructions to hide Redirects table from structureTOol
+- more "document is X old" options

 # sanity-plugin-next-redirects

 If you’ve ever dealt with an “SEO guy”, you know they are _very_ interested in your redirects table.
 And if you are using NextJS, this means it’s in your codebase, so it’s hands-off to them.